LincolnKermit/Cupidus/README.md

-# 🔥 Tinder Runner
+# 🔥 Cupidus

-🚀 **Tinder Runner** is a bot that automatically responds to Tinder matches using an AI-powered API to generate engaging and natural replies.
+🚀 **Cupidus** is a bot that automatically responds to Tinder matches using an AI-powered API to generate engaging and natural replies.

 ## 📌 Features